-The King County Board of Equalization publishes its statistics publicly: approximately 25% of appealed property values result in some type of reduction.
-That means three out of every four homeowners who go through the process — file the paperwork, wait for the hearing, take time off to attend — walk away with no change.
+The King County Board of Equalization publishes its statistics publicly: approximately 25% of the property values that reach a Board hearing result in some type of reduction.
+That means three out of every four homeowners who go through a hearing — file the paperwork, wait for it, take time off to attend — walk away with no change.

 Reason 1: The Assessor is presumed correct